 Pvt.
-Andrew Joseph Aquila was born on May 31, 1918, in what was called “Little Italy” in Cleveland, Ohio.
-Andy was drafted into the army on March 31, 1941, and sent to Fort Knox, Kentucky, to train which consisted mostly of drilling.
-Very little time was devoted to operating machine guns, tanks and using chemicals.
+Andrew Joseph Aquila was born on May 31, 1918, to Thomas and Carmela Aquila in what was called “Little Italy” in Cleveland, Ohio, and was one of the couple’s four sons.
+His family resided at 974 Whitby, Cleveland Heights, and he graduated from John Hay High School in January 1937.
+After high school, he worked at Fisher Brothers in Cleveland.
+He registered for Selective Service on October 16, 1940, and named his mother as his contact person.
+Andy was drafted into the army on March 31, 1941, and sent to Fort Knox, Kentucky, to train which consisted mostly of drilling and was rushed.
+Very little time was devoted to operating machine guns and tanks, and using chemical weapons.
 At Fort Knox, he also went to clerical school and studied company administration.

 Many of the members of the battalion were given furloughs so that they could say goodbye to family and friends.
 They returned to Camp Polk and traveled by train to Ft.
 Mason in San Francisco, California, and were ferried to Ft.
 McDowell on Angel Island on the U.S.A.T.
 General Frank M. Coxe.
 On the island, they were given physicals and inoculated for tropical diseases by the battalion’s medical detachment.
 Some men were held back for health issues but scheduled to join the battalion at a later date.
 Other men were simply replaced.